 Or would its return have ever been truly complete?
 It had solidified to the point that it could pick up and hold Harry’s wand, and play anagrams with it in floating letters of fire.
 It is assumed it would have eventually been able to cast an actual spell with it.
 But piercing and poisoning the Diary it had been housed in still managed to vanquish it into nothingness.
 Without physically touching it at all.

 Had the adult Tom Riddle of 1980–81 extrapolated the possibility that a Revenant would reach a stage only a bit beyond the point that it did reach; a point that it would appear to be a solid human teenaged boy, able to move and act in the material world, but still actually anchored in the book, remaining as ageless as when the memories which formed it were first housed there?
 And still impossible to kill unless the book was destroyed?

 While, of course, the book was secured in a place that was inaccessible to anyone but a Parselmouth.

 And would the “Master” soul fragment have been able to house itself in that reincarnated new body too?
 To share it with the Diary Revenant?

-It wouldn’t have been a truely physical body, and both fragments were from the same original soul.
+It wouldn’t have been a truly physical body, and both fragments were from the same original soul.
 Even without remorse in the equation they might have been able to work in concert, even if they remained separate.
 Possession might not have burned the apparent body out as it did his other victims of possession.
 (Although back in 1981 he would have probably not have ever possessed any creature long enough to have burnt them out yet.
 That might have been an unpleasant surprise once he was off riding snakes in Albania.)

 Had he already intended to ultimately remove himself from the monstrous ruin of his original body?
 Replacing it with a handsome, immortal, ageless one?